awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 To load a table from the unload files, use a COPY command with the same NULL AS option\.

 **Note**
-If you attempt to load nulls into a column defined as NOT NULL, the COPY command will fail\.
+If you attempt to load nulls into a column defined as NOT NULL, the COPY command fails\.

 ```
 create table loadvenuenulls (like venue);